mavjav-edu/pcc_2e/recommended_reading/data_science.md

 ### Python for Data Analysis, by [Wes McKinney](https://twitter.com/wesmckinn)

 Wes McKinney is the creator of [pandas](https://pandas.pydata.org), a prominent Python library for loading and working with raw data.
 Wes knows pandas inside and out, so the information is accurate and reliable.
-There's some criticism that the material is dry and just like reading documentation, but if you like books better than documenation this book will probably be worthwhile.
-If you want to read a more detailed comparison between this book and *Python Data Science Handbook*, there's a nice writeup [here](http://sam-koblenski.blogspot.com/2019/02/tech-book-face-off-python-for-data.html).
+There's some criticism that the material is dry and just like reading documentation, but if you like books better than documentation this book will probably be worthwhile.
+If you want to read a more detailed comparison between this book and *Python Data Science Handbook*, there's a nice writeup [here, 'Tech Book Face Off: Python for Data Analysis Vs. Python Data Science Handbook'](http://sam-koblenski.blogspot.com/2019/02/tech-book-face-off-python-for-data.html).

 You can read *Python for Data Analysis* through [O'Reilly's online platform](http://shop.oreilly.com/product/0636920050896.do), or you can buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/python-for-data-analysis-wes-mckinney/1124074589) or [Amazon](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1491957662/).
 You can also find the code for the book online at [github.com/wesm/pydata-book/](https://github.com/wesm/pydata-book).